bmorri13/homelab/README.md

   - *Pipeline:* dev_logs_processing
   - *Destination:* elastic:elastic_dev

-39. Click `Save` and move your new Route up to the first position (e.g. on the left hand side the stakced dots next to the numbers will allow you to click and drag) and on the top right, click `Commit` and enter a message such as `Adding dev_logs route` and click `Commit & Deploy`
+39. Click `Save` and move your new Route up to the first position (e.g. on the left hand side the stacked dots next to the numbers will allow you to click and drag) and on the top right, click `Commit` and enter a message such as `Adding dev_logs route` and click `Commit & Deploy`

 40. Once deployed, rerun the sample dev logs container on your PC
 ```bash